farleykr/my-homepage/resume.md

 * We regularly handled the deployment/configuration of new products and updates to existing products across all the networks we managed
 * My team was responsible for communication with personnel across almost a dozen different networks, all with different needs in regards to timelines, types of assets managed, security posture, and uptime requirements.
 Examples include 911 call centers and Guantanamo Bay.
 * I regularly wrote SOPs in regards to operation and troubleshooting of HBSS software
-* I was also called upon specifically to handle cross training between teams
+* I was also called upon to handle cross training between teams

 #### HBSS Administrator, Navy Marine Corps Intranet (NMCI), April 2016 – April 2017

-* Was responsible for collaborating with software vendor representatives to deploy, upgrade, and maintain IA products in use on the NMCI network - primarily McAfee and Symantec products.
+* In this role I was responsible for collaborating with software vendor representatives to deploy, upgrade, and maintain IA products in use on the NMCI network - primarily McAfee and Symantec products.
-* Helped develop internal documentation for team’s processes and procedures
+* I helped develop internal documentation for team’s processes and procedures
-* Developed tools using Windows PowerShell that streamlined workflows and reduced time to complete daily tasks.
+* I also developed tools using Windows PowerShell that streamlined workflows and reduced time to complete daily tasks.

 #### Tier 3 System Administrator, NMCI, February 2015 – April 2016

-* My team served as last stop in escalation chain between end users and vendors, which means we were responsible for troubleshooting issues that no one else could solve
+* My team served as last stop in escalation chain between end users and vendors, which means we were responsible for troubleshooting a wide variety of complex issues
-*
+* I developed a PowerShell module to capture and record logs for troubleshooting issues with network monitoring software
 * I served as one of two Subject Matter Experts for Microsoft EMET
 * We performed largest deployment of Microsoft EMET to date (according to local Microsoft vendor reps)